pgManage/pgManage/README.md

+Postage is no longer being maintained.

-# Postage - A fast PostgreSQL admin tool
+#Postage - A fast PostgreSQL admin tool

 A fast replacement for PGAdmin!